Pair production of massive charged vector bosons from the worldline: Effective interactions on the worldline

 The worldline formalism can be employed to study the implications of these effective couplings, particularly on the rate of pair production.
 To make this explicit, let us consider the simplest case and focus on the $c_1$ coupling with constant $F_{\mu\nu}$.
 In this case, the term $c_1 F_{\mu\nu} F^{\mu\nu}$ can be produced by the shift \be m^2 \quad \to \quad m^2 + 2 c_1 F_{\mu\nu} F^{\mu\nu} \ee acting on the original action.
 For a constant electric field of magnitude $E$, the shift reduces to $m^2 \to m^2 - 4 c_1 E^2$.
 Therefore, from the well-known leading term of the pair production rate for the scalar particle

 we immediately obtain the modified expression which includes the effective coupling $c_1$ \be {\cal{P}_{\text{pair}}} = \frac{(q E)^2}{8 \pi^3} \mathrm{e}^{-\frac{\pi m^2}{q E} + \frac{4\pi c_1}{q} E} \;. \ee Naturally, the value for $c_1$ must either be determined experimentally or derived from a more refined theoretical model describing the extended nature of the particle.
-A naive expectation is that pair production should be suppressed, suggesting that admissible values of $c_1$ are likely negative (note that $E=\sqrt{\vec{E}^2}>0$, while $q=|q|$ in these formulae).
+A naive expectation is that pair production should be suppressed as, intuitively, we believe more difficult to create a composite object like a house rather than a more elementary object like a brick, suggesting that admissible values of $c_1$ are likely negative (note that $E=\sqrt{\vec{E}^2}>0$, while $q=|q|$ in these formulae).
+Nevertheless, more refined analysis might lead to the opposite conclusion, as exemplified in \cite{Lebedev:1984mei}, where a two-loop correction to the Euler-Heisenberg Lagrangian was seen to give rise to an enhancement of the electron/positron pair creation.
 However, a detailed investigation of this question lies beyond the scope of this work.

 A similar correction applies to the pair production rate for the massive spin-1 particle.
 Worldline instanton methods could now be applied to treat more general scenarios, including non-constant electromagnetic backgrounds and additional effective couplings.